robomotic/chess-archery/README.md

    - Red highlights show ranged attack targets
 3. **Make Your Move**: Click or tap on a highlighted square to move or attack
 4. **Turn-Based Play**: Players alternate turns (White goes first)

+## 🧠 Human vs Computer Mode

+Archess now supports a Human vs Computer mode, where the black pieces are controlled by a CPU player using a greedy random strategy:

+- **Random Mode Logic:**
+  - If any black piece can attack a white piece, the CPU randomly selects one of these attacking moves and performs it.
+  - If no attacks are possible, the CPU randomly selects one of its pieces and makes a random valid move **that gets closer to a white piece** (prefers moves that reduce the distance to the nearest white piece).
+  - The CPU always avoids moves that would put its own king in check.
+  - All special rules (archer attacks, knight paralysis, etc.) are respected by the CPU.

+This mode can be selected from the dropdown menu at the top of the game screen.
+The CPU will automatically make its move after the human (white) player's turn.

 ## 🎯 Strategy Tips